journeych3/Bookstore-Data/README.md

-# Bookstore-Data
+# Bookstore Sales and Audience Insights Analysis

 ## Project Overview:
-This project analyzes transactional data from an online bookstore to identify patterns in book sales, customer purchasing behavior, and revenue distribution across genres.
-Using SQL, the dataset was structured into relational tables and analyzed through joins and aggregations to answer key business questions about sales performance.
+This project analyzes transactional data from an online bookstore to identify patterns in book sales, reader purchasing behavior, and genre popularity.
+Using SQL and BigQuery, the dataset was structured into relational tables and analyzed to explore trends that could inform marketing and promotional strategies in the publishing industry.

-The goal of this project is to demonstrate practical SQL skills such as:
+The analysis of this project focuses on identifying:
- - Joining multiple tables
+ - top performing titles
- - Aggregating sales data
+ - genre demand trends
- - Identifying top-performing products
+ - customer purchasing behavior
- - Analyzing customer and geographic trends
+ - seasonal revenue patterns

 ## Tools Used:
 - Kaggle